Are you still in the process of deciding on a niche to jump into?

 Related Queries for Keyword Ideas

 Below these graphs, you will see a related queries box, which shows you additional keywords that are related to what you searched for in Google trends.

 This shows you what’s rising and what trending search will be something you want to tap into as a content creator whether you’re creating blogs, videos, podcast and the like.

 What’s even cooler about this feature is you can sort the results by “rising” or “top”.
 The top shows the most searched topics and terms.

-If you can piggyback on one of the trending searches, you’ll have a massive chance to grow your audience and your reach in a short period of time.
+If you can piggyback on one of the trending or popular searches, you’ll have a massive chance to grow your audience and your reach in a short period of time.

-You can sort these related queries by rising, comparing the rise in the current Google keyword trends against the prior time period.
+You can sort these related queries by rising, comparing the rise in the current keyword trends against the prior time period.

-Or by the top, the most popular related search queries.
+Or by the top, the most popular related search volume queries.

 Jot the related queries onto a spreadsheet or notepad and bring them to the compare tool to prioritize your efforts.